neudorf/PLS_wrapper/README.md

                             pls_analysis_py.m file in the working directory.
-                            If you have copied this file to the PLS directory or a matlab path folder you can set this to False.
+                            If you have copied this file to the PLS directory or a matlab path folder you can set this to False. seed                :   int, default=None.
+Seed to initialize rng random number generator in matlab.
+If none given, will be set to a random seed with python's random.randitnt(1,2**32)

     Return
     ------